Well it’s been a busy few months here as I embark on a couple of new projects!

 So, why study hypnotherapy?

 My own journey toward hypnotherapy started a few years ago.
-I had always been interested in the workings of the mind, and studied Psychology A-Level before going on to study it at Kingston University, along with History of Ideas.
-My path changed for a while when I went to study Linguistics and English Literature at Hertfordshire University, but I still felt there was something else I should be studying.
+I had always been interested in the workings of the mind, and studied Psychology A-Level before going on to study it at university.
+My path changed for a while when I went on to study Linguistics and Literature, but I still felt there was something else I should be studying.
 In 2004, I took up a foundation course in hypnotherapy to get a deeper understanding of the workings of the mind, and was instantly hooked.
 I then signed up to the Professional Practitioner course, then the Advanced Professional course, and haven’t stopped since!

 Hypnotherapy can give you a greater understanding into your own mind and the reasons you feel and think the way you do.
 It can provide you with tools to enhance your potential, stop unwanted behaviours, increase confidence, clear negative emotions, to name just a few things.
 Practicing as a therapist is hugely rewarding, as you empower clients to recognise their own strengths and qualities.
 After you qualify, you will probably be drawn to studying the subject in a much greater depth, or to explore other areas entirely.
 You will be entering a new world of growth, learning and personal development which, I have no doubt, you will just love.